Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Customise your CV to the specific job you are applying for by focusing on the skills and experience that match with the requirements listed in the job description.

-- Use powerful action words and phrases to outline your accomplishments and responsibilities in your previous roles.
+- Use powerful action words and phrases to describe your achievements and responsibilities in your previous roles.

-- Keep the layout and formatting of your CV clean and professional.
-Avoid using creative designs or fonts.
+- Keep the structure and formatting of your CV crisp and professional.
+Avoid using overly-designed designs or fonts.

-- Provide concrete examples of your qualifications and experience, rather than making general statements.
+- Provide concrete examples of your qualifications and experience, rather than making non-specific statements.

-There are several common formats that CVs can take, such as chronological, functional, or combination.
+There are several widely-used formats that CVs can take, such as chronological, functional, or combination.
 Each format has its own strengths and drawbacks, so it’s important to choose one that best showcases your qualifications and experience.

 You can find examples of these formats online and choose the one that suits for you.

-What is a Cover Letter when applying for a position?
+What is a Resume Letter for a Job?

 A resume letter typically includes the following information: